Veterinary Wellness Care in Purcellville

 Young animals are like children; it’s a never-ending job keeping them safe and happy.
-Vaccinations are the best weapon against many viral and bacterial infections, preventing deadly diseases like Canine Parvovirus and Rabies.
-Vaccinations are most important while still a puppy or kitten, when their young immune systems are still developing and need protection to stay healthy.
+Vaccinations are the best weapon against many viral and bacterial infections, preventing deadly diseases like canine parvovirus and rabies.
+Vaccinations are most important while your pet is still a puppy or kitten, when their young immune systems are still developing and need protection to stay healthy.
 Vaccinations are vital to pet health and should be administered to every pet.

-These bloodsucking insects feed on mammals and lay eggs in their fur.
-Fleas can transmit harmful parasites like Tapeworms and Murine Typhus, as well as cause dermatitis and anemia.
+- Fleas: These bloodsucking insects feed on mammals and lay eggs in their fur.
+Fleas can transmit harmful parasites like tapeworms and murine typhus, as well as dermatitis and anemia.
 One flea can reproduce nearly 50 times a day, making a flea infestation a substantial threat to your pet’s wellbeing.
 Flea infestations often spread throughout your home — living in your carpet and furniture and making them tough to eradicate.

-Heartworm-carrying mosquitos represent a lethal danger to your pet.
+- Heartworm: Heartworm-carrying mosquitos represent a lethal danger to your pet.
 The mosquito’s bite transmits the heartworm larva to your animal, it then slowly develops and makes its way toward the heart.
-Once there, it multiples within your pet’s pulmonary artery, leading to constricted blood flow, heart disease and major organ failure.
+Once there, it multiples within your pet’s pulmonary artery, leading to constricted blood flow, heart disease, and major organ failure.
 In order to prevent deadly heartworm, year-round prevention is recommended.

 Parasite Prevention Plan

 Both oral and topical anti-parasitic medication is available and should be used regularly.
-Consult with your Blue Ridge Veterinary Associates veterinarian to determine the best parasite control products for your pet.
+Consult with your Blue Ridge Veterinary Associates veterinarian in Purcellville to determine the best parasite control products for your pet.

 - Access to industry-best medicine and equipment